vilisimo/steamCLI/README.md

  - Writing up instructions on how to install steamCLI so that it could be called up anywhere from the console by writing something like `>>> steam -t` or `>>> steamCLI -t`.
+ - Figuring out what the hell ITAD uses to process titles so that non-latin letters can be represented properly (e.g., Russian alphabet).
+Also, wrapping my head around their logic of omitting some words (like 'the') but not the others (like 'a', 'an').